johnwargo/make-readme/README.md

 v0.0.18 - 20170825: The code that checked to see whether the module was executed directly from the command line with node was failing on macOS, so I rewrote it so it more accurately determined runtime state.

 ***
-By [John M. Wargo](http://www.johnwargo.com) - If you find this code useful, and feel like thanking me for providing it, please consider making a purchase from [my Amazon Wish List](https://amzn.com/w/1WI6AAUKPT5P9).

 You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
 Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).

+If you find this code useful and feel like thanking me for providing it, please consider <a href="https://www.buymeacoffee.com/johnwargo" target="_blank">Buying Me a Coffee</a>, or making a purchase from [my Amazon Wish List](https://amzn.com/w/1WI6AAUKPT5P9).